Dorothy Stang: Documentary

-On March 2, U.S. Ambassador John Danilovich met with Dorothy Stang's brother David, Daniel Junge, who was traveling with Stang to film a documentary, and Sister Mary Ellis McCabe, a member of Dorothy's religious congregation who was stationed in Ceará, Brazil.
-Stang and Junge were in Brasília to meet with Minister of Justice Marcio Thomaz Bastos after visiting the site of Stang's sister's murder in Para state.
+On March 2, U.S. Ambassador John Danilovich met with Dorothy Stang's brother David Stang, Daniel Junge (who was traveling with Stang to film a documentary), and Sister Mary Ellis McCabe (a member of Dorothy's religious congregation who was stationed in Ceará, Brazil).
+Stang and Junge were in Brasília to meet with Minister of Justice Marcio Thomaz Bastos after visiting the site of Dorothy's murder in Para state.
 Stang thanked the Ambassador for the Embassy's support and said that he was pleased with the Brazilian federal government's reaction.
 He was very critical, however, of Para state authorities for failing to protect his sister and for failing to offer their condolences during his visit.

 In 2008, the American filmmaker Daniel Junge released a documentary titled They Killed Sister Dorothy.
 The film is narrated by Martin Sheen in the version in English and by Wagner Moura in the version in Portuguese.
 The film received the Audience Award and the Competition Award at the 2008 South by Southwest Festival, where it had its worldwide première.